jeffogata/sake-docs/docs/source/getting-started/index.rst

 Getting Started
 ===============

-To get started with Sake, create a directory and create the following two files:
+To get started with Sake, create the following two files:

-``build.cmd``
+The ``build.cmd`` file checks for and downloads NuGet if needed, installs the Sake NuGet package if needed, and finally executes Sake specifying ``makefile.shade`` as the build file.

 .. literalinclude:: ../../samples/getting-started/build.cmd
         :language: bat

-``makefile.shade``
+``makefile.shade`` is a Spark view engine template file that specifies a default build target and writes ``Hello world!`` to the console.

 .. literalinclude:: ../../samples/getting-started/makefile.shade
         :language: c#

-.. note:: Andrew Stanton-Nurse has a Sublime 3 package that adds colorization for .shade files:  `Sublime-Sake`_
+.. note:: Andrew Stanton-Nurse has a Sublime 3 package that adds colorization for ``.shade`` files:  `Sublime-Sake`_

 .. note:: The Spark view engine supports template files using off-side rule formatting where indentation denotes structure, as in Python, Jade, and Haml.
 These files have a ``.shade`` file extension to differentate them from ``.spark`` template files, which use opening and closing tags for structure.